kendru/learn-cljs/content/section-2/lesson-12-reusing-code-with-functions.md

 to the symbol `greeting` outside the `make-greeter` function, the inner function is not able to see it because there is another symbol with the same name *closer* to the function itself.
 We say that the namespace-level `greeting` is _shadowed_ by the inner `greeting`.
-We will study closures in more detail in Lesson 20 and see how we need to modify our mental model of evaluation in order to accommodate them.
+We will study closures in more detail in [Lesson 21](/section-4/lesson-21-functional-programming-concepts/) and see how we need to modify our mental model of evaluation in order to accommodate them.

 ### Functions as Abstraction